 Parking at Ankerwycke is at a different location to the National Trust Runnymede site and you can’t access the Ankerwycke walk from the Runnymede National Trust site as the River Thames runs in between.
 There is a small car park next to the Ankerwycke walk, here are details of how to get to the site.

+Click here to read about other family friendly walks in and around Berkshire.
 We have found our walks at Ankerwycke really enjoyable and will return soon.

 Click here to view the Berkshire Mummies disclaimer.